Mathematics (MATH)

 MATH 380 Research Methods (3 crs)

-Prerequisite: MATH 324 or consent of instructor.
+Prerequisite: MATH 314 or MATH 324 or consent of instructor.

 Introduction to research methods in mathematics.
 Topics include: background research, methods of proof, mathematical writing, and presentation skills.